 - Anogenital verrucous carcinoma of Buschke and Lowenstein

-Definition of Anal warts: Infection of the anus or perianal skin by human papillomavirus (HPV).
-Although the majority of such infections are sexually transmitted and caused by HPV subtypes responsible for genital warts, autoinoculation from common warts, especially on the hands in children, may also cause perianal warts.
+Definition of rectal passage warts: Infection of the rectal passage or surrounding skin by human papillomavirus (HPV).
+Although the majority of such infections are sexually transmitted and caused by HPV subtypes responsible for genital warts, autoinoculation from common warts, especially on the hands in children, may also cause warts.

 1A95.1 Genital warts